 Azerbaijani Prosecutor General's Office gives updates on civil casualties, damages

-Some 41 Azerbaijani civilians were killed, 205 wounded as a result of shelling the Azerbaijani settlements by the Armenian armed forces from September 27 up till now, Trend reports on Oct.
-11 citing the Azerbaijani General Prosecutor's Office.
+Some 41 Azerbaijani civilians were killed, 207 wounded as a result of the provocations of the Armenian armed forces from Sept.
+27 up till now, Trend reports on Oct.
+12 citing the Azerbaijani General Prosecutor's Office.

 Armenian Armed Forces launched a large-scale military attack on positions of the Azerbaijani army on the front line, using large-caliber weapons, mortars, and artillery on Sept.
 27.